waqarabbas123/website-templete/README.md

-In this repository i can make a personal portfolio website using html and css for web developers.
+In this repository we can personal portfolio website using html and css .
+This portfolio website for the web developers .